 In 1870, G. L. Griffiths, an enterprising pioneer printer and publisher of The Fiji Times, saw the need for a postal service in the local islands and to overseas countries.
-At this time, Fiji was a most important trading center of the South Seas.
+At this time, Fiji was a most important trading centre of the South Seas.
 Griffiths opened his ‘non-government’ post office, “The Fiji Times Express”, on October 15, 1870.
 The project was financially quite successful.

-The success of Griffiths' enterprise appears to have influenced him to spread his wings.
+The success of Griffiths’s enterprise appears to have influenced him to spread his wings.
 He selected Samoa as his next conquest, but failed to appreciate the differences in the situations of the two island groups.
 Fiji had about 80 inhabited islands where there were about 2,000 European traders and missionaries.
 Samoa on the other hand in 1877 had only 130 Europeans, the majority of whom lived in Apia.
 As Griffiths was the publisher of the newspaper Samoa Times, the formation of his second “non-government” post office was also a means of expediting delivery of his own publication.

 The Samoa Times Express stamps are legendary.
-During the period from 1877 to 1881 there were seven different values issued 1d, 3d, 6d, 9d, 1s, 2s, and 5s.
+During the period from 1877 to 1881 there were seven different values issued — 1d, 3d, 6d, 9d, 1s, 2s, and 5s.
 These stamps have been reprinted and forged.
 The Samoan Express postal venture closed during September 1881.

-Another postal chapter in the group’s history began in 1885 when Apia photographer John Davis claimed he had been appointed Postmaster by the consuls of Great Britain, the United States, and Germany.
+Another postal chapter in the group’s history began in 1885 when Apia photographer John Davis claimed he had been appointed Postmaster by the counsuls of Great Britain, the United States, and Germany.
 However, he didn’t officially make this announcement until 1886, probably only when news was released of the opening of a German postal agency on September 21, 1886.
 At that time, Davis was committed to some considerable expense as he had ordered a substantial initial quantity of stamps from the New Zealand Government Printer in Wellington.
-The stamps in Davis' regime comprised three designs King Malietoa, the Palm Trees, and the Flags.
+The stamps in Davis’s regime comprised three designs — King Malietoa, the Palm Trees, and the Flags.
 His postal agency operated until the opening of an official post office by the German Imperial Government on March 1, 1900.
 This followed a treaty agreement when Samoa was partitioned between Germany and the United States.

-The first stamps for the German postal agency were regular German stamps, distinguishable only by the APIA cancel.
-The first issue specifically for German Samoa was six current German issues of 1900 diagonally overprinted Samoa.
+The first stamps for the German postal agency were regular German stamps, distinguisable only by the APIA cancel.
+The first issue specifically for German Samoa were six current German issues of 1900 diagonally overprinted Samoa.
 They had only a short life until the Imperial Printing Office in Berlin prepared the regular stamps of common design then used throughout the colonial empire.
 These stamps featured the yacht Hohenzollern, belonging to Kaiser Wilhelm II.
 The German series remained on sale until the landing of the New Zealand Expeditionary Forces on August 29, 1914.

-The Kiwis immediately banned the German stamps on the first evening of the occupation, a notice was posted declaring the German Mark and Pfennig values obsolete.
+The Kiwis immediately banned the German stamps — on the first evening of the occupation, a notice was posted declaring the German Mark and Pfennig values obsolete.
 Stocks of German stamps were seized, and the New Zealand occupying forces began overprinting the stamps G.R.I.
 (Georgius Rex Imperator), and surcharging them in British currency.
 A number of varieties were produced, and this is a rich collecting area.